Jayasri-CG/Hello-worlds/README.md

 # Hello-worlds

-This is an examply repository
+This is an example repository